haiiliin/pandoc-templates/docs/usage.md

 :width: 100%
 ```

 Go the project home page and click on the `Actions` tab.
-Then click on the `template` workflow, select the failed run
+Then click on the `Template` workflow, select the failed run
 and click on `Re-run jobs`.
 ```{image} /images/re-run-jobs.png
 :width: 30%